sun0225SUN/camlife/README.md

 - [x] 📱 Responsive design for all devices
 - [x] 🖼️ Automatic EXIF data extraction from photos
 - [x] 🔐 Secure authentication with Better Auth
-- [x] ☁️ Cloud storage with Cloudflare R2
+- [x] ☁️ Cloud storage with Cloudflare R2、AWS S3 or Vercel Blob
 - [ ] 📡 RSS feed
 - [ ] ✨ and more...